-In Nizhny Novgorod, I went after inspirationalstories of his friend, who recently visited there.
-Once I was going there, but then there were no tickets and I went to Veliky Novgorod.
-This time I decided to try to drive BlaBlaCar (how did i get), and go back by train.
-Budget and quickly turned out.
+I went to Nizhny Novgorod after the inspiring stories of my friend, who recently visited there.
+Once I was going there, but then there were no tickets and I left for Veliky Novgorod.
+This time I decided to try to get to BlaBlaCar (how did i get), and go back by train.
+Budgetary and quickly turned out.

-In this post I will try to convey myimpressions of the city.
-Since I was there all day, this is only a superficial glance, and I’m looking at cities rather than from the point of view of historical and cultural heritage, but trying on myself whether I could live there or not.
-Actually, that's why I pay attention to what could have been overlooked, being a simple tourist.
-If you go to the Lower, there is still better to spend the night in a hotel (my selection of hotels), much more can be seen.
+In this post I will try to convey my impressions of the city.
+Since I was there only a day, this is only a superficial glance, and I look at the cities rather not from the point of view of historical and cultural heritage, but trying on myself whether I could live there or not.
+Actually, that's why I draw your attention to what you might not have noticed, being a simple tourist.
+If you go to Nizhny, it's still better to spend the night in a hotel (my selection of hotels), much more can be seen.

 The center of Nizhny Novgorod is quite pleasant.
-Although is it possible to say the word "center" here if we are talking only about one part of the city (upper), and, one can say, located on the outskirts?
-I don't know how the residents call it, but I really liked this decentralization.
-You walk along Bolshaya Pokrovka: shops, cafes, houses renovated, straight Moscow Arbat, but you got on the car and after 10-20 minutes you were already in a sleeping area, comfortable.
+Although is it possible to say a word here «center», if we are talking about only one part of the city (upper), and even, one might say, located on the outskirts?
+I don't know what the residents call it, but I really liked this decentralization.
+You walk along Bolshaya Pokrovka: shops, cafes, restored houses, Moscow Arbat is straight, but you got on the car and after 10-20 minutes you are already in a residential area, convenient.

-And if you live right next to the Kremlin, you canget a view from the window on the arrow, where the Oka and Volga merge, or just to the Volga.
-And you know what you'll see across the river?
+And if you live right next to the Kremlin, you can get a view from the window to the arrow, where the Oka and Volga merge, or just the Volga.
+And do you know what you will see across the river?
 Nothing!
-There is not another part of the city with dense residential buildings, and the forest!
+There is not another part of the city with dense residential buildings, but a forest!
 And this is great!
-I have already looked after the house on the Fedorovsky Embankment, just from the top floor all the beauties will be opened.
-I imagine you are sitting by the window, writing an article, and there is a view ...
-And the view is eternal, it is very unlikely that it will be spoiled.
+I have already looked at the house on the Fedorovsky embankment, just from the top floor all the beauties will open up.
+I imagine, you are sitting by the window, writing an article, and there is a view ...
+Moreover, the view is eternal, it is very unlikely that it will be spoiled.

-I wrote for a reason that this «center” is on the outskirts.
-It is this feeling that creates, a certain airiness or something, because of the Volga, which is the border of the city, the gaze rests on nothing.
-Breathe easily, do not feel at all in the center of a million city.
-After Moscow, it seems that he came to the suburbs, although it is not.
-By the way, a second moment emerges here, which I also liked - there is where to go for a walk.
+I wrote for a reason that this «center» on the outskirts.
+It is this feeling that is created, a kind of airiness or something, because of the Volga, which is the border of the city, the gaze does not rest on anything.
+It is easy to breathe, you do not feel at all in the center of a millionth city.
+After Moscow, it seems that he came to the suburbs, although this is not so.
+By the way, the second moment looms here, which I also liked - there is where to take a walk.

-Yes, yes, in Moscow there are parks and other places toofor walks, but I have 10-20 minutes from the house there is no promenade with a beautiful view.
-However, in all the smaller cities, it is much easier to get somewhere.
-Although in Moscow I don’t remember a place with a non-urban landscape, a city will be visible on all the embankments and observation rooms.
-And then immediately and the upper embankments, and lower, I do not want to walk, ride a bike.
-And the most important thing is not to get tired of going to the same places so quickly.
-And I also had such an idea, it is possible to take great and with him on the cable car to cross to the other side, where there is a lot of space for pokatushek.
+Yes, yes, Moscow also has parks and other places for walking, but I don't have a promenade with a beautiful view 10-20 minutes from my house.
+However, in all smaller cities, it is much easier to get somewhere.
+Although in Moscow I do not remember a place with a non-urban landscape at all, the city will be visible on all the embankments and lookouts.
+And here at once both the upper embankments and the lower ones, I don't want to walk, ride a bike.
+And the most important thing is not to get tired of walking around the same places so quickly.
+And I also had such an idea, you can take a bike and with it on the cable car cross to the other side, where there is absolutely freedom for pokatusha.

 What did not like

-I agree, broken roads and sidewalks (why withdo they have such trouble in Nizhny?), there are dead courtyards in Moscow, they can be found, but in large quantities there is nothing like that.
-Even the sleeping areas are now tidy, the garbage is removed, the curbs and fences are painted, the beds are broken and the lawn is almost everywhere, the modern playgrounds in every yard, everything is lit up at night.
-Here is what our South Butovo.
-In the post there are few photos, he was completely different about him, butwe are a really modern and nice district.
-Architecture is an amateur, but much better than the lower part of Novgorod near the Moscow Highway, where it’s really bleak.
-However, I had a photo just from the top, we drove through the bottom through the car (I didn’t take pictures from the window), and then I walked along Yandex-Panorama.
+I agree, broken roads and sidewalks (why is there such a misfortune with them in Nizhny Novgorod?), There are also murdered courtyards in Moscow, they can be found, but there is nothing like that in large quantities.
+Even the sleeping areas are now tidy, garbage is being removed, the curbs and fences are painted, the flower beds are laid out and the lawn is almost everywhere, there are modern playgrounds in every courtyard, everything is illuminated at night.
+This is what ours looks like.
+South Butovo.
+There are not many photos in the post, it was about something completely different, but we have a really modern and pretty area.
+The architecture is not for everybody, but it is better than the lower part of Novgorod in the area of the Moscow highway, where it is absolutely bleak.
+However, I had photos just from the upper part, we drove through the lower part in a car (I did not take pictures from the window), and then I took a walk on Yandex-Panoramas..

-Someone will say, bourgeois / Muscovite snickering.
+Someone will say, the bourgeois / Muscovite got drunk.
 Indeed, you can get used to everything.
-But does it make sense to get used?
-Here everyone will have the answer.
-I personally can not yet trade Moscow with its minuses to another city with its minuses, but the search continues slowly 🙂 Conventionally, it is very important to me that they see the eyes,while i go to the store.
-Desolation drives depression and does not add optimism at all, and broken-down sidewalks without ramps (and ramps without ramps) are very difficult to live, especially if you have to carry a child / wheelchair each day down the street.
-When you are a tourist and you look at sights, you can ignore such things, but to live in it every day is completely different.
-I remember Moscow Region Pushchino I was also surprised, it seems very close tothe capital, and without a stroller-all-terrain vehicle there is nothing to do.
+But does it make sense to get used to it?
+Here everyone will have their own answer.
+I personally cannot yet exchange Moscow with its minuses for another city with its minuses, but the search continues slowly 🙂 Conventionally, it is very important for me what my eyes see while I go to the store.
+Desolation drives you into depression and does not add optimism at all, and broken-down sidewalks without ramps (and entrances without ramps) make life very difficult, especially if you have to drive a baby / wheelchair every day down the street.
+When you are a tourist and see the sights, you can not pay attention to such things, but living in it every day is completely different.
+I remember, Pushchino near Moscow I was also surprised, it seems very close to the capital, and there is nothing to do there without an all-terrain vehicle.
 On the other hand, it is a matter of time (I hope).
 They say that Nizhny has already changed a lot.
 There are quite nice areas like the 7th sky.
-Well, or you need to live in the upper part of the city near the Kremlin and in a house with a view, as I wrote above 🙂
+Well, or you need to live in the upper part of the city next to the Kremlin and in a house with a view, as I wrote above 🙂

 P.S.
-It is very interesting what Sochi looks like.
-I still hope that we will get there this year, it was painfully praised.
-Plus, the climate is suitable, summer right up to December.
+It is very interesting how Sochi looks like.
+So I hope that we will get there this year, it was too much praise for him.
+Plus the climate is suitable, summer is right up to December.